 Department of History

-From ancestral Tong to join-stock company: The transformation of the Yip Kwong Tai Tong in South China, 1830s-1960s
+From ancestral Tong to joint-stock company: The transformation of the Yip Kwong Tai Tong in South China, 1830s-1960s

 ancestral Tong, Chamber of Commerce, Chinese lineage, company codes, Joint Stock Company, legal authority, ritual authority, South China